Academic Catalog 2024-2025

 The financial assistance program at Point Loma Nazarene University consists primarily of Federal Direct loans, but also includes a limited number of federal, state, and institutional grants, and external scholarships and grants offered by corporations and civic organizations.
 Financial assistance is intended to recognize and assist students who otherwise would be unable to attend the university.

 The university recognizes that the primary responsibility for paying expenses rests with the student (and spouse, if married) and parents (of federally-determined dependent students) who are expected to contribute in proportion to their resources.
-Any financial assistance offered by the university is intended to help bridge the gap between the student’s expected family contribution and the cost of attending PLNU.
+Any financial assistance offered by the university is intended to help bridge the gap between the student’s expected family contribution (based on the Student Aid Index from the FAFSA) and the cost of attending PLNU.

 Some forms of financial assistance are offered to students based on need.
 A student’s financial need is determined by completion of the Free Application for Federal Student Aid (FAFSA).
 Various federal and state regulations, institutional policies, and funding-level limitations may affect the types and amounts of financial assistance that a student may receive from year to year.
 Additionally, changes in information, enrollment, or circumstances may cause financial assistance to be reduced, increased, or eliminated subsequent to the initial determination of the financial assistance.
 The reduction or elimination of financial assistance may cause a student to owe a balance to the university.